tjhickey724/compiler_design/notes/lex/overview.md

 Equivalently we could view it as a partial function $\delta$ from $S\times\Sigma$ to $S$ which explains which state to change to for a given symbol.

+We can see if a deterministic finite automata accepts a string by using the DFA to change state for each symbol and checking to see if the last state is a final state.

+### Exercise:
+* Draw a DFA for the RE '0*.(1.0*.1.0*)*' and trace through the state changes for 0001101110001000

 ## Converting a Regular Expression to an NFA
 We can define this algorithm to convert a Regular Expression R to an NFA as follows.